YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 \frac{17,912.66} {36} = 497.57 GB
 $$

-Our device—DGX A100[10], has 2 TB memory.
+Our device, DGX-A100[10], has 2 TB memory.
 It is able to store the sub-dataset in memory.
 We can directly transfer images from CPU memory to GPU memory during the training.
 For each batch images that batch size is 512, this process takes 0.003 seconds.
 The same batch data load in CPU memory from disk, that takes average 0.43 seconds, about 39 % of the training time;